-First he would plunder CO2's coffers, stealing as much as he could get access to.
-Then he would transfer control of its smaller citadels to TEST Alliance.
-Finally, he would transfer the Keepstar citadel, the station that most of CO2's 5,000 members called home, into a personal corporation that only he controlled.
+First he plundered CO2's coffers, stealing as much as he could get access to.
+Then he transferred control of its smaller citadels to TEST Alliance.
+Finally, he transferred the Keepstar citadel, the station that most of CO2's 5,000 members called home, into a personal corporation that only he controlled.

 Sometime later, The Judge handed the keys of the Keepstar citadel to Goonswarm for 400 billion ISK.
 Combined with the ISK and assets that he took, The Judge estimates his profit from the heist totals around 1.5 trillion ISK (around $10,000 USD, though there's no way to cash out)—the largest single theft in EVE history by a massive margin.

 But it was just beginning, with countless Circle-of-Two pilots and trillions of ISK worth of ships and resources still inside the Keepstar, Goonswarm launched their offensive.
 Aryth sent out an alliance-wide broadcast:

 "ARYTH AND THE JUDGE SEND THEIR REGARDS – PREPARE FOR A PR- STYLE HELLCAMP – HICTORS NEEDED ON DECK – VENGEANCE – VENGEAAAAAAAAAAAAAANCEEEEEEEEEEEEEEEEEEEEEEEEEE"